TENNLab-UTK/framework-open/markdown/aimone_arithmetic.md

 ----------------------------------------
 # Addition

 We use the following network for addition.
-It is derived from the network in [AHSV2021], but we've added a neuron and synapse to deal with the fixed bit width:
+It is the network presented in [AHSV2021], but we've added a neuron and synapse to deal with the fixed bit width:

 (In all of these network drawings,